nuitrcs/commandlineworkshop/software_carpentary.md

 ```

 As you see it is natural to stack more than one command
 in a script.
-So let's write a script that takes all
+So let's write a script that takes any number of files
-*.pdb* files as input and
+(i.e. *.pdb* files) in molecules folder as input and
 <br>
 1. Prints the file names that are provided
 2. Prints out 4<sup>th</sup> line from each